aqara/aqara-mcp-server/readme/README.md

 </div>

-Aqara MCP Server is a smart home control service developed based on the [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) protocol.
-It allows any AI assistant or API that supports the MCP protocol (such as Claude, Cursor, etc.) to interact with your Aqara smart home devices, enabling device control, status queries, scene execution, and more through natural language.
+Aqara MCP Server is an intelligent home automation control service built on the [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction).
+It enables any MCP-compatible AI assistant or API (such as Claude, Cursor, etc.) to interact with your Aqara smart home devices, providing natural language device control, status queries, and scene execution capabilities.

 ## Table of Contents